mennansevim/jet-mapper/README.md

 - 🔄 Automatic mapping of complex objects and collections
 - 🛠️ Custom mapping definitions and type converters
 - 🛡️ Protection against overflow and conversion errors
+- 🔒 Proper handling of existing target object properties
+- 📊 Optimized performance with property and enum caching

 ## Installation